pablanopete/kusama.network/assets/tarteaucitron/README.md

     "hashtag": "#tarteaucitron", /* Open the panel with this hashtag */ "cookieName": "tartaucitron", /* Cookie name */

     "orientation": "top", /* Banner position (top - bottom) */
-    "showAlertSmall": false, /* Show the small banner on bottom right */ "cookieslist": true, /* Show the cookie list */
+    "showAlertSmall": true, /* Show the small banner on bottom right */ "cookieslist": true, /* Show the cookie list */

     "adblocker": false, /* Show a Warning if an adblocker is detected */